Salty air, sandy toes and sundowners overlooking the Coral Sea. Here's the lowdown on a patch of paradise that takes simple pleasures to the extreme.

 Make an afternoon of it

 Romano’s lounge bar is open from 3pm for aperitivi.
-Stop in for a refreshing limone sgroppino cocktail or a plate of lemon ricotta with burnt honey and crostini then stay for a bowl of housemade pasta – favourites include pappardelle bolognaise and the spanner crab with squid-ink spaghetti.
+Stop in for a refreshing limone sgroppino cocktail or a plate of lemon ricotta with burnt honey and crostini then stay for a bowl of housemade pasta – favourites include pappardelle with beef-cheek ragu and spanner crab with squid-ink spaghetti.
 Tables on the deck look out at the marina (for the best sunset view, request one at the far right).

 Do the group thing